githubteacher/my-site/index.md

 ## Welcome to Introduction to GitHub

-What a great day for Introduction to GitHub!
+What a great day for Introduction to GitHub, the beach, and for tacos!